When Life Feels on Repeat

 From Frustration to Formation

 One of the main ideas I wanted this image to communicate is this: repeated patterns in our lives don’t have to be dead ends.
-They can be classrooms.
+They might actually be the classroom.
+Instead of asking, “Why does this keep happening to me?” we can begin asking, “What am I meant to learn here?”

 That shift turns us from victims of circumstance into students of growth.
+And honestly — that reframe changed something for me personally.

 But this is where it gets important—we’re not meant to figure this out alone.
 Becoming a student doesn’t mean relying on our own wisdom or endlessly analyzing ourselves.
 It means choosing the right guide.